Grand Lodge of Massachusetts

 1. He must be scrupulously fair and courteous to all members.

-2. He is the arbiter of all questions of order and privilege raised by the members.
+2. He is the arbiter of all questions of order and privilege raised by the

-3. He maintains order in the assembly and applies the rules impartially and tactfully.
+3. He maintains order in the assembly and applies the rules impartially

-4. He aids member in formulating the motions they may wish to submit to the assembly.
+4. He aids member in formulating the motions they may wish to submit to

-5. He stands when he states the motion or puts a motion to vote, or passes upon a question of order or
+5. He stands when he states the motion or puts a motion to vote, or passes upon

-privilege.
-No motion is properly before the meeting until the Chair has stated it.
+a question of order or privilege.
+No motion is properly before the meeting until the

 6. He is attentive to the discussion.

-7. He may not speak for or against any question unless he first turns the chair over to the next officer in
+7. He may not speak for or against any question unless he first turns the

-line.
-Having taken part in the debate he does not resume the chair until the question has been voted on.
+does not resume the chair until the question has been voted on.
+But he

 8. He may not make motions while president.